 A2 Preparation of the Draft Report of the On-site Evaluation Visit.
 (Deadline - within 60 days from the on site evaluation)

-This report is the agreed report of the evaluation team and the Accreditation Body and includes all information described in section B of this Annex, except the responses to the findings, the reaction from the evaluation team, and the final recommendation.
+This report is the agreed report of the evaluation team and the Accreditation Body and includes all information described in IAF ILAC A3, except the responses to the findings, the reaction from the evaluation team, and the final recommendation.